What are Open Appointments?

 Will I be paid?

 The vast majority of positions listed in the Open Appointments notice are volunteer positions.
 Many boards and councils do pay a small per diem and expenses for attending meetings and conducting authorized activities.
-Any information about compensation is listed on the Positions profile page.
+Any information about compensation is listed on each board's page under the "DETAILS" dropdown menu.

 How are appointments made?

-All applications submitted to the Secretary of State (on this site) are forwarded to those who make the appointments.
-These Appointing Authorities, such as the Governor, Minnesota State Department Commissioners, or Agency Directors may contact applicants for further information or interviews.
+All applications submitted to the Secretary of State (on this site) are forwarded to those who make the appointments by the board staff contacts.
+These Appointing Authorities (such as the Governor, Minnesota State Department Commissioners, or Agency Directors) may contact applicants for further information or interviews.